 In 2014, we had our 3 little kiddos and were expecting another one.
 Thus, we felt the need to move to a bigger place.
-Only my husband had a job at the time, so we thought we‘d look in the outskirts of Oslo, Norway for a more affordable property fit for a family of six.
+Only my husband had a job at the time, so we thought we‘d look toward the outskirts of Oslo, Norway for a more affordable property fit for a family of six.

 At the onset, we had only a vague picture of what we wanted: a budget, the desired number of rooms, and a woolly idea of places we wanted to live in.
-We didn’t think it was necessary to ask for other things that made living in a place convenient: street traffic, distance to the grocery stores, distance to the library, type of schools in the neighborhood etc.
+We didn’t think it was necessary to ask God for other things that made living in a place convenient: street traffic, distance to the grocery stores, distance to the library, type of schools in the neighbourhood etc.

-We searched and viewed all possible houses in the city until we were completely flummoxed.
+We searched and viewed all possible houses in the city until we were flummoxed.
 We’d seen all types of properties.
 The grueling long search soon made us indecisive.
 We wanted this house and the next and the other.

 One day, during either a bible study or a prayer session, I felt the Lord ask me, “What do you really want?”
-Pointing me to Mark 11:23 which says, “Whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.”
+Pointing me to (Mark 11:23) which says, “Whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.“

 This mountain signifying — a definite request.